Return to: Undergraduate Education

 Financial Aid for Enrollment in a Progressive Degree Program

 Progressive degree students are classified as undergraduate students up to and including the semester they complete 144 units, until their bachelor's degree is conferred, or until they receive a research or teaching assistant award, whichever comes first.
 Transfer units and all units completed at USC, including both undergraduate- and graduate-level course work, will be counted toward the 144-unit limit.
-If a student's transfer course work is not being applied as either subject-specific requirements or free electives toward the bachelor's degree, he or she may appeal to request that those units not count toward the 144-unit limits.
+Transfer course work not being applied as either subject-specific requirements or free electives toward the bachelor's degree may increase the 144-unit threshold, which determines when a student transitions from undergraduate status to graduate status.

 While classified as undergraduates, students are assessed the undergraduate tuition rate, and their enrollment status and financial aid eligibility are determined by undergraduate standards.
 Undergraduate-level progressive degree students maintain their eligibility for Federal Pell Grants, Federal SEOG Grants, Cal Grants, Direct Subsidized and Unsubsidized Loans, Direct Parent PLUS Loans and any applicable eligibility for USC Merit Scholarships or USC University Grants, as long as they are enrolled in courses that are required for, or that can be applied as an eligible elective credit toward, their undergraduate degree.
 The Registrar's Office determines when a student has completed his or her bachelor's degree and manages the process of posting degrees to a student's record.
 The Financial Aid Office relies on the Registrar's determination of the applicability of a course to a degree program and the completion of the bachelor's degree.